e2b-dev/E2B/DEV.md

 - vale for text linting
 - embed all hcl tasks in the API code
 - Do we need provisioning script now?
 Without it it could be easier to build custom envs.
 Also think about how flyio solved the daemon - I think they just injected the daemon into the environment.
 Codesandbox also has a daemon in the env but they don't have a update pipeline for the old envs because it is not needed.
+- Should we mount special filesystems on boots
+- Change FC env building system - not having separate fc-env dir/package - inline?
+- Fix correct user permission for home dir (chown problem in FC)
+- Add linter for unhandled go errors (https://stackoverflow.com/questions/43898074/is-there-a-way-to-find-not-handled-errors-in-go-code)
+- Should we just do "stubs" of fs libraries from various languages so our code can be used exactly like that?

 ### Python SDK
 - devbookd scan lines problem (vs scan bytes)